The evolutionary genomics of life-history adaptations in pinnipeds

 Requirements

-Hons degree and/or Masters in a topic relating to Biology, Zoology, Ecology, Genetics, Biodiversity, Evolution, Bioinformatics, Maths & Biology etc. An interest in working at the interface of ecology, biodiversity and population/evolutionary genomics is desirable.
+Hons degree and/or Masters in a topic relating to Biology, Zoology, Ecology, Biodiversity, Evolution, Genetics, Genomics, Bioinformatics, Maths & Biology etc. An interest in working at the interface of ecology, biodiversity and population/evolutionary genomics is desirable.
 Prior experience of bioinformatics is helpful but not essential.
-However interest in developing skills in bioinformatics and computing is important.
+However interest in developing and using skills in genomics, bioinformatics and computing is essential.

 Training